42Crunch/api-security-audit-action/README.md

 Add this action to your CI/CD workflows in GitHub and have it fail on API definitions that contain security issues.

 Security Audit gives each API contract an audit score from 0 to 100 reflecting the security surface of your APIs.
-You can use he `min-score` parameter of the GitHub Action to set the threshold for the audit score where the action fails (the default is `75`, if no other value is specified).
+You can use the `min-score` parameter of the GitHub Action to set the threshold for the audit score where the action fails (the default is `75`, if no other value is specified).
 This helps to catch APIs definitions of bad quality and address the issues as early as design time.
-Additionally, the plugin will enforce Security Quality gates defined at the platform level (default or tag-driven ones).
-Security quality gates describe the application security requirements within an enterprise.

 More advanced failure conditions can be set in the configuration file `42c-conf.yaml`, such as audit score by category (security or data validation), severity level of issues, or even specific issues, specified by their issue ID.
 For advanced examples, see [here](https://github.com/42Crunch/resources/tree/master/cicd/42c-conf-examples).

+Additionally, the plugin enforces Security Quality gates defined at the platform level (default or tag-driven ones).
+Security quality gates describe the application security requirements within the enterprise.

-## Read detailed actionable reports
+## Reading detailed actionable reports

 Each time the action runs, it includes a link to the detailed prioritized actionable report for each of your OpenAPI files: